 October 7, 2008

-Authors: Matthew Bunn, Associate Professor of Public Policy; Co-Principal Investigator, Project on Managing the Atom, Andrew Newman, Former Research Associate, Project on Managing the Atom, August 2008–February 2011
+Authors: Matthew Bunn, Professor of Practice; Co-Principal Investigator, Project on Managing the Atom, Andrew Newman, Former Research Associate, Project on Managing the Atom, August 2008–February 2011

 U.S. must continue cooperating with Russia to reduce the nuclear threat despite its actions in Georgia.